CodeMaster7000/TradeR/README.md

 ## About

-Brought to you by CodeMaster7000 Labs:
+Brought to you by TechDreams Innovations Labs:

 TradeR is a smart, automated script, coded in Python, to help you invest wisely.